 If required, trading members must set the Investment decision indicator Xetra®T7 field and should provide the investment decision identifier by entering a short code into Investment decision Xetra®T7 field during order entry/modification.
-Investment decision indicator field must indicate whether the short code or

-Xetra®T7 trading account represents a human or an algorithm.
+Investment decision indicator field must indicate whether the short code or Xetra®T7 trading account represents a human or an algorithm.
 If not required, both Investment decision indicator and Investment decision fields should be empty.

-In cases where the investment decision is taken by a person or algorithm within the member which is using a dedicated Xetra®T7 trading account for order execution (i.e. CEE Trader, Trader GUI, dedicated account for an algorithm) the provision of short code for investment decision may be omitted.
-In that case, it is implied that investment decision was made by the same person or algorithm which made the execution decision.
+In cases where the investment decision is taken by a person within the member which is using a dedicated Xetra®T7 trading account for order execution (i.e. CEE Trader, Trader GUI) the provision of short code for investment decision may be omitted.
+In that case, it is implied that investment decision was made by the same person which made the execution decision.